bdusell/pycfg/README.md

 parsing of arbitrary context-free grammars.
 The main vehicle used for CFG parsing is the GLR (Generalized-LR) algorithm discovered by Masaru Tomita.
 Several pedagogical parsing algorithms described by Alfred Aho and Jeffrey Ullman are also included.
-A tool named `pycfg` provides a command- line interface to CFG analysis algorithms.
+A tool named `pycfg` provides a command-line interface to CFG analysis algorithms.

 Contents
 --------